-“With all due respect, ma’am, you can’t have it your way.”
-Dr. Galisten held up a box of half-inch tiles.
-“It’s time to select a test subject whether you think we are ready or not.”
+“With all due respect, Ma’am, you can’t have it your way.”
+Dr. Galisten held up a box of assorted half-inch tiles.
+“It’s time to finally select a test subject, whether you think that we’re ready or not.”

-A dozen chronology researchers sat at hologram displays throughout the Command Center, who were being closely watched by the keen eyes of lieutenants.
-Their fingers made adjustments to the chronology equations that were projected above the pewter counters, moving and adding numbers as they saw fit.
+A dozen chronology researchers sat at a circle of hologram displays around the Command Center.
+The scientists were closely watched under the keen eyes of lieutenants.
+They made adjustments to the equations projected above the pewter counters.

-“If you and the other scientists had been more responsible with your experiments,” Arbeck continued, putting the cloth back in her pocket, “then the military wouldn’t have had to take over.”
-The colonel set her jaw at the memory of the previous year’s incident.
+“If you and the other scientists had been more responsible with your experiments,” Arbeck continued, putting the cloth back in her pocket, “then the military wouldn’t have had to take over and supervise you.”
+The colonel set her jaw at the unpleasant memories of the previous year’s incident.

-“Like I’ve been telling you, that wasn’t our fault, Lucille!”
+“Like I’ve been telling you all year, that wasn’t our fault, Lucille!”
 Dr. Galisten followed her around the room, huffing as he shifted the weight of the box of tiles to his other side.
-His face changed to a light shade of pink and he pursed his lips tightly together.
-Shaking his head, he said, “I think it’s wrong that you—”
+His face changed from a sallow white to a light shade of pink and he pursed his lips.
+“It’s wrong that you—”

 Galisten set the box down beside the colonel and moved closer to the display.
 His long, jet black hair swung forward, covering his beady eyes.
 “Remind me why it’s okay for you to use familiar names, but I have to be formal?”

 The colonel continued browsing the information on each tile before flicking them away.
 “I don’t need to read all 100 Terabytes on each person to know that they aren’t right.
-If General Denville had let my officers compile a list of prospects, then I’d read the whole files.
-But now he’s been forced to retire and congress won’t let us start fresh.”
+If General Denville had let my officers compile a list of prospects, then I’d read those files in their entirety.
+But now he’s been forced to retire and Congress won’t let us start fresh.”

 Someone cleared their throat.
 Arbeck turned to see a bronze-skinned, freckle-faced woman dressed in military fatigues.
-Her dark brown hair was tied back in two short tails that hung over her shoulders.
+Her dark brown hair was secured into two short tails that brushed her shoulders.
 She seemed a bit young to have earned her major’s insignia.

-“Excuse me for interrupting, ma’am, but I have taken the liberty of scouting a few prospective subjects.
+“Excuse me, Ma’am, but I have taken the liberty of scouting a few prospective subjects.
 There is one in particular that I believe may be suitable.”
 The major held up a single tile.

 An image of a man appeared on the display.
 He seemed older than his thirty years with his slight paunch, tired expression, and receding hairline.
-Below the image were a few basic statistics of his existence and a summary of his life events.
+His robust frame suggested he might have once been athletic but had since given into laziness.
+Below the figure were a few basic statistics of his existence and a summary of his major life events.

-Galisten moved to the display and removed the tile.
-“Colonel, this woman isn’t a part of this project; we can’t let her make decisions for us.
-Congress won’t be happy about this.”
+Galisten moved to the pewter display.
+Removing the tile from the counter, the chronologist said, “Colonel, this woman isn’t a part of this project.
+Congress won’t be happy if they hear that you let her make decisions about the Device.”
 He crossed his arms and glared at the major.
-“I don’t even know how she could have known about it in the first place.
-She must be a spy!”
+“I don’t even know how she could have known about our subjects in the first place.
+She must be a spy from the—”

 “A spy?”
 The major laughed and shook her head.
 “No, General Denville recruited me.
-Don’t worry; he got congress to approve it.
-I’m briefed in our mission and objectives.”
+Don’t worry; he had me approved by Congress.
+I’ve been briefed on the mission’s objectives.”

 The colonel nodded in approval.
-She snatched the tile from Clyde, spun her chair back to the display, and put the tile back in the display.
-Arbeck carefully read each word, impressed with the informative and yet brief narrative.
+She snatched the tile from Clyde, spun her chair back to the display, and returned the square disc to the display.
+Arbeck carefully read each word, impressed with the informative—yet brief—narrative.
 “Sal Chancellor, huh?
 How far back?”

 The woman’s demeanor faltered a moment.
-She nervously pulled at one of her hair tails.
+She looked away and tugged at one of her hair tails, clearly nervous.
 “I’d like you to keep an open mind about that, Colonel Arbeck.”